elfrances/esp32SkelApp/README.md

 ### Message Logging

-Provides an API for logging messages to the console or to a file.
+Provides an API for logging messages to the console or to a file on the flash FAT FS.

 ### BLE Peripheral